Custom Interactivity#

 Setting Visual Options#

-The two Points elements above look quite different from the one returned by hvplot showing the earthquake positions.
-This is because hvplot makes use of the HoloViews options system to customize the visual representation of these element objects.
+The two Points elements above look quite different from the one returned by hvPlot showing the earthquake positions.
+This is because hvPlot makes use of the HoloViews options system to customize the visual representation of these element objects.

 Let us color the height_v_weight scatter by the fitness value and use a larger point size: